Carpet Kit Buyer's Guide

 Step 1: Take off the floor mats.
 Then remove the seats by pulling out bolts at each corner or studs that go through the floor.
 Don't forget to unbolt the seat belts as well.

 Step 2: If your vehicle has a center console, remove it by unbolting the screws that secure it in place.
-Also take out the front kick panels of your ride by unbolting the mounting screws.
+Then, take out the front kick panels of your ride by unbolting the mounting screws.

 Step 3: Remove the door sill plates, along with other components, to free the edges of the carpet.